13 Best Things to Do in Palermo, Sicily

 Shares

-When we arrived in Palermo in the second half of my second time visiting Sicily, I didn’t know what to expect, if I’m honest.
+When we arrived in Palermo — during the second half of my second trip to Sicily — I didn’t know what to expect, if I’m honest.
 I’d spent a decent amount of time searching for things to do in Palermo, and like you (I’m assuming), was scouring all the blog posts trying to craft the perfect few days.

 But despite all my research, I was nervous!
-I’d only previously spent time on the east side of Sicily, and as you may know if you’ve read the rest of my Sicily articles, I’m fully enamored with the beauty and energy of the east coast.
+I’d only previously spent time on the east side of Sicily, and if you’ve read my other Sicily posts, you’ll know I’m fully enamored with the beauty and energy of the east coast.
 I worried that, like so many capital cities, Palermo would feel a bit overrun with tourism—perhaps a bit inaccessible in any sort of authentic way.
 I visited in late March, so there was no chance of a beach escape if I hated it.

-But I like a challenge, and so I approached Palermo determined to find something to like, but ultimately expecting the worst.
+But I like a challenge, and so I approached Palermo determined to find something to like.

 Lucky for me, my fears were founded on literally nothing.
 What’s that cheesy John Green quote?
-Falling in love is like falling asleep: slowly, and then all at once (I’m sure I’ve just butchered that, sorry John).
+Falling in love is like falling asleep: slowly, and then all at once (I’m sure I’ve butchered that — sorry, John).
 That was me with Palermo.

-It snuck up on me, and I tried to resist it, but I swear to god by the second day in Palermo I was trying to convince Daniel of why we should move there.
+It snuck up on me, and I tried to resist it, but I swear to god by the second day I was trying to convince Daniel we should move there.
 So I think it’s safe to say I liked it.
+It’s messy and magical in equal measure — a city of grand baroque facades, open-air chaos, crumbling beauty, and some of the best street food I’ve had anywhere.

-Ultimately, I think Palermo is a city to be experienced, so while I’m going to do my best in this post to convey the energy you’ll find, and detail all the best things to do in Palermo, just know that this doesn’t hold a candle to the real thing.
+Ultimately, I think Palermo is a city to be experienced.
+So while I’ll do my best in this post to convey the energy you’ll find and detail all the best things to do in Palermo, just know that this doesn’t hold a candle to the real thing.

 Map courtesy of Wanderlog, an itinerary planner on iOS and Android